trycourier/courier-flutter/Docs/5_Client.md

   userId: 'user_id',
   connectionId: 'connection_id', // Optional.
 Used for inbox websocket
   tenantId: 'tenant_id',         // Optional.
 Used for scoping a client to a specific tenant
+  apiUrls: CourierApiUrls.forRegion(CourierApiRegion.eu), // Optional.
+Use for EU-hosted workspaces
   showLogs: true,                // Optional.
 Defaults to your current kDebugMode );